bbauska/TUMx-DWAPNx/README.md

 ### JavaScript in Bioinformatics (optional)

 Hello!
 My name is Burkhard Rost.
-I\'m the Chair of Computational Biology in the department of Computational Biology and Bioinformatics at the Technical University in Munich at TUM.
+I&apos;m the Chair of Computational Biology in the department of Computational Biology and Bioinformatics at the Technical University in Munich at TUM.
 I got into Computational Biology, into Life Sciences, as a physicist, because I was fascinated by watching